EngruugbeJimmy/todo_list/README.md

 ## Getting Started
 Simply you can open index.html file with any browser and, you will see the home page. for opennig index.html go to awesome-books directory, find index.html, right click on it, click on open with and, click on any browser which is available on your pc/labtop.
-### Prerequisites

 ### Browser## Built With

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)
 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS)

-## Getting Started

-- Install git bash to your machine to enable you to clone this repo.
-- install Visual Studio to be able to host a local live version.
-- Install a browser to view the local live version.

-To get a local copy up and running follow these simple example steps.

 ### Prerequisites